Paystation/paystation-gravity-forms/readme.md

 ## Testing dev environment:

-Tested successfully with the latest WordPress 6.4 version, PHP 8.2 version, Gravity forms 2.8 version Please note: This plugion is compatbile with the latest version as mentioned above, any downgrade versions will occure an issue and this might break your website.
+Tested successfully with the latest WordPress 6.4 version, PHP 8.2 version, Gravity forms 2.8 version Please note: This plugin is compatible with the latest version as mentioned above, any downgrade versions may introduce an issue and this might break your website.

 ## Frequently Asked Questions